slime-io/slime/doc/en/slime-boot.md

 Deployment parameters and runtime parameters are crossed.

-For example, for health checks, the port `healthProbePort` specified at deployment time should be equal to the port `aux-addr` exposed by the runtime application; and another example, when enabling log output to local files, the storage volume mount path `volumeMounts.mountPath` should match the file path of the runtime logger output parameter ` Config.Global.Log.LogRotateConfig.FilePath`.
+For example, for health checks, the port `healthProbePort` specified at deployment time should be equal to the port `aux_addr` exposed by the runtime application; and another example, when enabling log output to local files, the storage volume mount path `volumeMounts.mountPath` should match the file path of the runtime logger output parameter ` Config.Global.Log.LogRotateConfig.FilePath`.